ehneilsen/rtn-012/index.rst

 One of the primary factors in calculating this depth is the sky brightness: diffuse light not orginating in any object the survey is interested in including in its catalog.
 The present (November, 2020) version of the scheduler estimates skybrightness values using the ESO skycalc_ sky brightness estimator.
 Computing values using the skycalc_ software is sufficiently cumbersome that, rather than calculate sky brightness estimates at the time they are needed, the scheduler development team pre-calculates and caches all sky values that might be needed over the course of the survey.
-These pre-computed values are currently stored in Healpix_ maps with nside=32, sampled every 5 minutes.
+These pre-computed values are currently stored in Healpix_ maps with nside=32, sampled every 5 to 15 minutes.
-This format results in a set of files that are inconveniently large: 152GiB all told.
+This format results in a set of files that are inconveniently large: 144GiB all told.
 Sky brightness typically varies smoothly, both over the sky and over time.
 Rather than store values for full healpix maps, significant storage space can be saved by saving the coefficients for a Zernike polynomial tha approximates the sky values to be cached.
 After giving a brief overview of the sky brightness estimate itself, this note describes an implementation of such an approximation, and examines its implications for disk space required, time taken to provide the scheduler sky values, and precision with whith the skycalc_ values are approximated.